cloverclass2/HDInsight-CodeLab/README.md

 # HDInsight-CodeLab
-HDInsight Code Lab and Crash Course for using Apache Spark, Apache Storm, and HBase. 🚀
+HDInsight code lab and crash course for using Apache Spark, Apache Storm, and HBase. 🚀